 This Will Go on Your Permanent Record

 Social media is forever, as more than one college student has learned.
-If you use Facebook to keep in touch with far-off friends and relatives, make sure that all your privacy settings are set as high as possible, and keep your comments and photos as innocuous as possible.
+If you use Facebook to keep in touch with far-off friends and relatives, ensure that all your privacy settings are set as high as possible, and keep your comments and photos as innocuous as possible.

 While your case is pending, which may take several years, keep your permissions set to approval only, and don’t allow anyone to tag your pictures without your consent.
 This prevents people from posting old photos of you that could give insurance investigators a reason to deny your claim.
 Keep all comments on group and community pages to a minimum.